A Flow is an object that contains a visual representation of any workflow used in an agent or customer service environment.

-An Interaction is a file that contains a visual representation of any workflow used in the customer service environment.
-Each block in the flow is called an Interaction step.
-Components and settings of the step are defined when the step is added, and can be modified afterward.
+Each block in a Flow is called a step.
+The components and settings of each step are defined when the step is added, and can be modified afterward.

-In an Interaction, the steps follow one another in the logical order of the workflow.
-The steps are joined together by lines called Connectors.
+In a Flow, the steps follow one another in the logical order of the workflow.
+The steps are joined together by lines called connectors.
 A step can be connected to multiple other steps, depending on the complexity of the workflow.

-In the following simple example Interaction, customers are presented with a question (Do the modem and computer have electrical power?).
-Customers then proceed in one of two possible directions, according to the answer they provided (Yes or No).
-Note the position of the Connectors in the Interaction.
+For example, in the example Interaction Flow below, customers are presented with the question: 'Do the modem and computer have electrical power?'
+After a customer responds (Yes or No) the Flow will proceed in one of two possible directions, according to the answer provided.

-A typical simplified workflow for an Interaction life cycle is shown in the following figure:
+A typical generic workflow life cycle is shown below, along with stage-by-stage details:

-Using the Interaction Designer, a designer creates a new Interaction workflow.
-As the designer works, the Interaction is automatically saved as a private draft.
+Using the Interact Web Designer, a Designer creates a new Interaction or Intent Flow.
+As the Designer works, the Flow is automatically saved as a private draft.

-The designer publishes the Interaction to the server.
-The Interaction is then listed on the Interactions page of the Admin Console, and other designers can access it.
+The Designer publishes a new or edited Flow to the server.
+The Flow is then listed among the Resources that are available from the Admin Console so that other Designers or Admins can access it.